oayanda/Automate-Infrastructure-With-IaC-using-Terraform.-Part-4-Terraform-Cloud/project_19.md

 Environment variables are available in the Terraform runtime environment.
 In this case, our environment is AWS.

-Next, we need you to configure environemnt variables.
+Next, we need you to configure environment variables.

 - Click on configure variables
 - Click on Add variables